-Question Management response 4.
-How do management review the outcomes of previous accounting estimates?
-Comparison of actual outcomes to estimates made - review and update historical information to inform future estimates 5.
-Were any changes made to the estimation processes in 2020/21 and, if so, what was the reason for these?
-Detailed review of sundry debt and impact of restrictions due to pandemic on collectability of debt - impact on potential write-offs and calculation of bad debt provision.
-Also assumptions regarding collectability of council tax and business rates arrears will be reviewed in line with recent collection rates.
-6. How do management identify the need for and apply specialised skills or knowledge related to accounting estimates?
+Question Management response 6.
+How does management identify the need for and apply specialised skills or knowledge related to accounting estimates?
 If estimates involve specialised professional judgements and access to specific relevant data, which the Finance team do not have / have access to, then a relevant expert / advisor is needed e.g. Treasury Management Advisors / Property Valuers / Pensions Actuaries 7.
 How does the Council determine what control activities are needed for significant accounting estimates, including the controls at any service providers or management experts?
-For significant accounting estimates provided by the advisors above, the Finance team will review supplementary information to support the calculations provided by the advisors and discuss the methodology to ensure they understand the estimates made

-Question Management response 8.
-How do management monitor the operation of control activities related to accounting estimates, including the key controls at any service providers or management experts?
+For significant accounting estimates provided by the advisors above, the Finance team will review supplementary information to support the calculations provided by the advisors and discuss the methodology to ensure they understand the estimates made 8.
+How does management monitor the operation of control activities related to accounting estimates, including the key controls at any service providers or management experts?
 The Council is starting to review evidence to support property valuations on a sample basis in order to challenge the valuations carried out.
 An exercise is also carried out to compare the movement in valuations to that expected by an uplift in sector specific indices.
+Terms of engagement have been issued to the internal valuer and independent valuations have been obtained for Turton Tower and the Town Hall.
 9. What is the nature and extent of oversight and governance over management's financial reporting process relevant to accounting estimates, including: Management's process for making significant accounting estimates The methods and models used The resultant accounting estimates included in the financial statements.
 Finance Managers review evidence of accruals requested by budget holders.
-Month1 creditor payments are reviewed to ensure all either relate to the new year or have been accrued for Outstanding purchase orders are reviewed by budget holders / finance teams during the last quarter of the year to ensure system generated accruals are appropriate 10.
-Are management aware of transactions, events, conditions (or changes in these) that may give rise to recognition or disclosure of significant accounting estimates that require significant judgement (other than those in Appendix A)?
-Possibly accounting treatment of various Covid related grants but otherwise no 11.
-Are the management arrangements for the accounting estimates, as detailed in Appendix A reasonable?
-Yes
+Month1 creditor payments are reviewed to ensure all either relate to the new year or have been accrued for Outstanding purchase orders are reviewed by budget holders / finance teams during the last quarter of the year to ensure system generated accruals are appropriate Internal audit review of financial reporting and accounting estimates